-The Smith & Wesson Model No. 28 target revolver is a 6-shot breech-loading hand weapon.
+The Smith & Wesson Model 63 revolver is a 6-shot breech-loading hand gun.
 It is produced with a solid frame and a swing-out type of cylinder, having 6 chambers around a central axis so that 6 shots may be fired before reloading is necessary.
-The weapon may be fired either single action or double action, and cocking the hammer by either method causes the cylinder to rotate and align the next chamber with the barrel.
-The rate of fire is limited only by the dexterity of the operator in reloading the cylinder and his ability to aim the weapon and pull the trigger.
+The revolver may be fired either single action or double action, and cocking the hammer by either method causes the cylinder to rotate and align the next chamber with the barrel.
+The rate of fire is limited only by the dexterity of the operator in reloading the cylinder and his ability to aim the revolver and pull the trigger.